Why Lab-Tested Cannabis?

 Samples are tested for any potential residue leftover from pesticides that could be harmful for ingestion.
 Finding and isolating these residue contaminants can be found through liquid chromatography-tandem mass spectrometry (LC-MS/MS).

 It’s so important to know what’s in your cannabis.
 With more educational resources available, patients are learning to take their green seriously, and seek out the best quality products.
-All products at Mango are Oklahoma-made and tested.
+All products at Mango Cannabis are Oklahoma-made and tested.